-- What kinds of assignments might I expect during the first six months on the job? - How is success in this job measured and rewarded? - What is the largest single problem facing your staff or organization currently? - In what ways is a career with your organization better than one with your competitors? - Is there a lot of team/project work? - What qualities are you looking for in the candidate who fills this position? - Do you have any concerns about my candidacy for this position? - Are there any questions for which I could provide more information?
+- What kinds of assignments might I expect during the first six months on the job? - How is success in this job measured and rewarded? - What is the largest single problem facing your staff or organization currently? - In what ways is a career with your organization better than one with your competitors? - Will this role involve team/project work? - What qualities are you looking for in the candidate who fills this position? - Do you have any concerns about my candidacy for this position? - Are there any questions for which I could provide more information? - LAST QUESTION: When can I expect to hear from you?
+OR What is the timeline for hiring this position?